ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 This works well … for evenly lit images.

 Unfortunately, photos are seldom evenly lit.
-There is often a brightness gradient or a shadow — often cast by the very hand that's holding the camera.
+There is often a brightness gradient or a shadow cast by the person that's holding the camera or the camera itself.

 The document scanning literature is full of locally adaptive algorithms (e.g. [Niblack and Sauvola]) that compute an individual threshold